 Forestry Corporation maintains an extensive network of roads and fire trails throughout its forests.
 These serve a practical purpose – allowing access for timber harvesting and for protecting the forests from summer bushfires.
-But the roads also conveniently provide a host of exploration opportunities for people with four-wheel drives or trail bikes.
+But the roads also provide access to the forests for the community including tourism and recreation – both to get to our fantastic visitor sites or perhaps use four-wheel drives or trail bikes to explore the forest.

 Rules of the road

 You are welcome to use State forest roads in line with the following conditions:

 - Normal road rules apply to State Forest roads

 - Drivers and riders must be licenced as required by law (this means no underage riding or driving)

 - Vehicles, including motorcycles, must be registered, the issued registration plate must be fitted and clearly displayed (this means unregistered bikes and ATVs are not permitted)

 - Riders must wear safety equipment as required by law

 - Vehicles, including trail bikes and 4WDs, are only permitted on roads, formed vehicle trails and fire trails.
 Creation of new tracks and bush bashing is not permitted.
 Single tracks through the bush, which may have been created by a previous rider, are not permitted and it is an offence for riders and drivers to both create or use single trails.